It is Absolutely Important to Know What Your Rights Are as a Whistleblower. Call Us Today

 Regardless of how strong your case may be or how confident you are in it, if you're not aware of important legal timelines and deadlines, none of that will matter.
 Every whistleblower law has what's known as a statute of limitations, or a maximum amount of time you have to initiate legal proceedings.
 To continue through the entire preparation process of your case only to delay and file past the deadline would be devastating.

-In addition to allowable rewards, certain laws provide for further incentives for those who are the first to file a claim, so stay diligent and timely on all filings.;
+In addition to allowable rewards, certain laws provide for further incentives for those who are the first to file a claim, so stay diligent and timely on all filings.

 With the multitude of multinational corporations existing today, whistleblowers do not have to be U.S. Citizens.
 Foreign employees are allowed to retrieve rewards as well as U.S. Citizens.
 The strongest whistleblower laws, such as the Foreign Corrupt Practices Act and the False Claims Act, apply transnationally.10.
 Winning is Possible

 In the beginning, it may all seem overwhelming.
 Know, however, that there is a strong chance of winning.
 Taking the time to know the laws surrounding whistleblowers and taking the necessary steps to stay within those laws can take you a long way towards a positive outcome.
-Seeking whistleblower legal representation Los Angeles early on in your case can help with all of this, giving you the best chance to win.
+Seeking legal representation early on in your case can help with all of this, giving you the best chance to win.
 Successful prosecutions abound these days, from Medicare fraud to government contracting.
 As whistleblowing becomes more common, so too do the wins.